 Leed founded in 1993 stands for leadership in energy and environmental design.
 Leed is a voluntary program and is administered through United states green building council (USGBC).
 USGBC is an international nonprofit that offers various types of green rating systems.
 One rating specifically designed and targeted for green neighborhoods. [….more]

 National green building standard.
-NGBS approved and debuted in 2009 more than 15 years later than energy star or leed certification.The NGBS is a collaboration between the National association of home builders (NAHB) and International code council.
+NGBS approved and debuted in 2008 more than 15 years later than LEED.The NGBS is a collaboration between the National association of home builders (NAHB) and International code council.
 (ICC) [….more]

 Earthcraft is a voluntary program launched in 1999 which is a regional program for climate conditionstailored for the southeast united states.
 Earth craft certification is used from Virginia to Georgia. [….more]